 In the last few months, Dropbox has unveiled its own model, Virtual First, the default being working remotely but using face-to-face collaboration hubs as need dictates.
 It will also involve a core hours element – what it calls a ‘non-linear working day’ – of around four hours per day when everyone is online.

 Laura Ryan, its director international human resources, says: “For the design of the model, the principle is to create a level playing field.
 We’re only three months in but we feel there is an opportunity for staff to be more included and we’ve gone into it with a learning mindset.”
 She adds: “We felt there is a DEI opportunity in this model to promote equity in all we do.
 We’re excited by it.”

 HYBRID WORKING – REMOTE FIRST

 What is it?
-The organisation has office/location.
-The majority or staff work remotely but some work in office/site as, for example, some come to the office periodically, for example for meetings or collaboration sessions
+The organisation has an office/location.
+The majority or staff work remotely but some work in office/site as, for example, some come to the office periodically, for example for meetings or collaboration sessions.

 DEI impact: Gallup-Certified Strengths Coach and founder of Achurch Consulting Rebecca Achurch has a more upbeat assessment of the remote-first hybrid model than some, arguing that if done correctly it has the potential to unlock diversity.
 “It’s a hard model, as people are neither in the office nor fully remote.
 But while most organisations design their working practices and hope DEI follows, this has the opportunity to put intentionality of DEI first by forcing managers to tighten up all the processes that could hinder it.”